Health Savings Account

 - Other restrictions and exceptions may also apply.
 We recommend that you consult a tax, legal or financial advisor to discuss your personal circumstances.

 If you have any questions, please see your tax professional.

-You can use your Health Savings Account (HSA) or Flexible Spending Account (FSA) to pay for a wide range of IRS-qualified medical expenses for yourself, your spouse, or tax dependents.
+You can use your Health Savings Account (HSA) to pay for a wide range of IRS-qualified medical expenses for yourself, your spouse, or tax dependents.
 Generally, an IRS-qualified medical expense is defined as an expense that pays for healthcare services, equipment, or medications as defined under Section 213(d) of the Internal Revenue Code.
 Funds used to pay for IRS-qualified medical expenses are always tax-free.